 - A committed group of faculty and staff advisors who work to support Dreamer students at Pomona.

-For more information regarding admissions, please email Admissions Officer Paola Reyes Noriega '17 or call her at (909) 607-3741.
+For more information regarding admissions, please email Assistant Dean of Admissions Paola Reyes Noriega '17.